kimberlyrobinson11122/Horiseon-Homepage-Accessibility-Update/README.md

 This solved the accessibility issue this site had prior to this release

 ## Images
-Screenshot of the first build
+Screenshot of the first build with the accessibility updates
 ![Horiseon Home Page Screenshot](./assets/images/Horiseon_Home_Page_Screenshot_Launch.png)

 ## Website Location